ResearchBureau/midom/docs/source/components.rst

 Filter
 ------

+.. uml:: diagrams/components_filter.puml

 Checks any dataset and either accepts it for further processing or rejects it.
-Common reasons for rejection are unknown DICOM with burnt in information, non-conformant DICOM, unknown SOPClass.
+Common reasons for rejection are unknown DICOM with :ref:`burnt in information <burnt_in_phi>`, non-conformant DICOM or unknown `SOPClass <https://www.dicomlibrary.com/dicom/sop/>`_.

 Filter can be applied at multiple times in a deidentification process.
-Particularly, it can reject outright from the start, but can also be called after :ref:`pixel` is called, as Pixel can change an
+Particularly, it can reject outright from the start, but can also be called after :ref:`pixel` is called, as Pixel can change the tag 'PatientIdentityRemoved' which is a potential input to Filter.

 The Filter component is solely responsible for rejecting datasets.
 Not other component can do this.